joabehenrique/rockelivery/README.md

 ![Bitbucket open issues](https://img.shields.io/bitbucket/issues/joabehenrique/rockelivery?style=flat)
 ![Bitbucket open pull requests](https://img.shields.io/bitbucket/pr-raw/joabehenrique/rockelivery?style=flat)

-> Simple project developed ...
+> The project developed is an API for restaurant ordering.

 ## 💻 Requirements

 Before you begin, make sure you have met the following requirements:

-- You need the latest version of `...` on your machine.
+- You need the latest version of `Alixir/Phoenix` on your machine.

-If you need installation instructions, [click here]("...").
+If you need installation instructions, [click here](https://hexdocs.pm/phoenix/installation.html).

-## 🚀 Installing ...
+## 🚀 Installing Rockelivery

-To install ..., follow these steps:
+To install Rockelivery, follow these steps:

 1º Clone the repository.